 Author(s): Gabriele Gratton, Luigi Guiso, Claudio Michelacci and Massimo Morelli

-A well functioning bureaucracy can promote prosperity, as Max Weber maintained.
-But when bureaucracy gets jammed-a Kafkian situation-it causes stagnation.
-We propose a dynamic theory of the interaction between legislation and the efficiency of bureaucracy.
-When bureaucracy is inefficient, the effects of politicians' legislative acts are hard to assess.
-Incompetent politicians thus have strong incentives of passing laws to acquire the reputation of skillful reformers.
-But a plethora of often contradictory laws can itself lead to a collapse in bureaucratic efficiency.
-This interaction can spawn both Weberian and Kafkian steady states.
-A temporary surge in political instability, which increases the likelihood of a premature end of the legislature, exerts pressure for reforms, or results in the appointment of short-lived technocratic governments can determine a permanent shift towards the nightmare Kafkian steady state.
-The aggregate experience of Italy in its transition from the so-called First to the Second Republic fits the narrative of the model quite well.
-Using micro-data for Italian MPs, we also provide evidence consistent with the claim that when political instability is high, politicians signal their competence through legislative activism, which leads to the overproduction of laws and norms.
+A well functioning bureaucracy can promote prosperity, as advocated by Max Weber.
+But when bureaucracy gets jammed, it causes stagnation, as described by Franz Kafka.
+We propose a dynamic theory of the interaction between the production of laws and the efficiency of bureaucracy.
+When bureaucracy is inefficient the effects of politicians legislative acts are hard to assess.
+Therefore, incompetent politicians have strong incentives to pass laws to acquire the reputation of skill-full reformers.
+But too many, often contradictory reforms can in turn lead to a collapse in bureaucratic fficiency.
+This interaction leads to the existence of both Weberian and Kafkian steady states.
+A temporary surge in political instability, a strong pressure for reforms by the public, and the appointment of short-lived technocratic governments can determine a permanent shift towards the Kafkian nightmare steady state.
+Using micro-data for Italy, we provide evidence consistent with one key prediction of the theory: the relative supply of laws by incompetent politicians increases when legislatures are expected to be short.